primiano/perfetto-docs/docs/concepts/config.md

 ## Multi-process data sources

 Some data sources are singletons.
-E.g., in the case of scheruler tracing that Perfetto ships on Android, there is only data source for the whole system, owned by the `traced_probes` service.
+E.g., in the case of scheduler tracing that Perfetto ships on Android, there is only data source for the whole system, owned by the `traced_probes` service.